 Medical care in Belarus is both difficult to obtain and lacking in modern infrastructure.
 Majority of staff, including doctors and nurses, also do not speak English, so obtaining proper care is very difficult –especially for complex operations like surgeries.
 It is recommended to obtain evacuation insurance to be able to find proper care in a nearby or bordering country.

-Insurance for Expatriates in Belarus
+Insurance for Expat in Belarus

-If an expatriate is covered by the local system in Belrus, there may be no need for international health coverage unless the expat wants to be able to seek medical treatment back home or abroad.
+If an expatriate is covered by the local system in Belarus, there may be no need for international health coverage unless the expat wants to be able to seek medical treatment back home or abroad.
 Some firms will still place their expats under an expat health plan.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Belarus: